Humita: In the Andes

 In the central Andes region of Peru and Bolivia, humitas are prepared with fresh corn combined with lard and salt and queso fresco for a savory dish or with fresh corn with lard, sugar, cinnamon and raisins for a sweet dish.
 Savory humitas may also be prepared with anise.
 These are typically very rare in other parts of South America.

 In Peru

 These humitas are prepared with corn wrapped in corn husks and can be cooked in boiling water, placed in a pachamanca oven, or steamed.
 They can be wrapped in several ways.

-One of the earliest references to huminta in Peru was written by the Inca Garcilaso de la Vega in his Comentarios Reales de los Incas, which he published in Lisbon in 1609.
-In talking about huminta, he describes his own memories of consuming it while he was living in Peru between 1539 and 1560.
-From this, it can be deduced that huminta was already being prepared in Peru during this time.
+One of the earliest references to humita in Peru was written by the Inca Garcilaso de la Vega in his Comentarios Reales de los Incas, which he published in Lisbon in 1609.
+In talking about humita, he describes his own memories of consuming it while he was living in Peru between 1539 and 1560.
+From this, it can be deduced that humita was already being prepared in Peru during this time.